 The parks in Rome often feature stunning villas and offer a reprieve from the city’s hustle and bustle.
-They are the perfect place for outdoor lovers and those wanting a breather from exploring the city.
+They are the perfect place for outdoor enthusiasts and those looking to take a break from exploring the city.

 While Rome might seem filled with Roman ruins, piazzas and buildings, there are many gardens and outdoor spaces to visit.
 Here are 10 parks in Rome to add to your itinerary.